walfly/vectors-app/README.md

 The embeddings server can store English Wikipedia article title embeddings in Postgres using the `pgvector` extension.

-Schema migrations for this table live under `embeddings-server/sql/`.
+Schema migrations for this table live under `embeddings-server/sql/` and are automatically applied on embeddings-server startup whenever `PGVECTOR_DATABASE_URL` is configured.
+This automatic runner is the recommended way to create and update the schema in most environments.

+A small migration helper in `embeddings-server/src/lib/migrations.ts` tracks applied files in a `embeddings_server_schema_migrations` table and runs any new `*.sql` files in lexicographic order before the HTTP server begins listening.

-To create the table on a fresh database (for example, the local Docker Compose Postgres instance), point `PGVECTOR_DATABASE_URL` at your Postgres instance (for local dev this is often the Docker Compose URL) and run:
+On a fresh database (for example, the local Docker Compose Postgres instance), the first time you start the embeddings server with `PGVECTOR_DATABASE_URL` set, it will automatically apply `sql/001_wikipedia_title_embeddings.sql`.

+If you need to inspect or debug a migration manually, you can also apply it via `psql`.
+The initial migration is written with `IF NOT EXISTS` guards on both the extension and table, so it is safe to re-run on the same database:

 ```bash
 cd embeddings-server